partigabor/partigabor.github.io/content/posts/latex-multiscript.md

 ### Chinese, Japanese, Korean (CJK)

-For CJK scripts, I use the Noto typefaces, which are free and open source, available in many weights, in regular and bold styles, with or without *serifs*.
+For CJK scripts, I use the Noto typefaces, which are free and open source, available in many weights, in serif or sans serif typefaces.

 After years of trial and error and figuring out this mess that are CJK, I found the easiest way to type Chinese (Traditional and Simplified), Japanese (Kanji, Hiragana, Katakana), and Korean (including Hangul and Hanja) in LaTeX, **without** using any commands or macros is the following: